Skip to main content

 What's still visible on every COA

-• Compound identity — confirms the peptide is what we say it is
+• Peptide content and identity confirmation — confirms the peptide is what we say it is

-• Purity results — confirms the percentage purity from independent testing
+• Purity levels of the product — confirms the percentage purity from independent testing

 • Test date